percona/k8spxc-docs/docs/users.md

 should be set in the `spec.secretsName` option of the `deploy/cr.yaml` configuration file.

+!!! note

+    The operator is not trying to create the user if there is such a login, regardless of the host part (for example, an existing `operator@'something'` user allowing to connect with the internal clustername user password).

 The following table shows system users’ names and purposes.

 !!! warning